Severe Weather Coordination Message #1 – Tuesday June 23rd 2015 Severe Weather Potential

 Hello to all..

-..Isolated to Scattered Strong to Severe Thunderstorms are possible to likely from mid-afternoon Monday through Monday Evening across Southwest New Hampshire, Western Massachusetts and Western Connecticut.
-Strong to damaging winds, hail and heavy rainfall with urban and poor drainage flooding are the primary threats.
-Eastern areas should monitor as we get into Monday Evening.
-The Storm Prediction Center (SPC) has placed areas just to the west of the NWS Taunton coverage area in a Slight Risk for severe weather and portions of Western New England in a 5% risk for severe weather..
+..Isolated to Scattered Strong to Severe thunderstorms are possible to likely Tuesday afternoon and evening across much of interior Southern New England north and west of a Boston to Providence line.
+Strong to damaging winds, hail and heavy rainfall with urban and poor drainage flooding are the main threats.
+The Storm Prediction Center, SPC, has upgraded interior Southern New England north and west of the Boston to Providence line to a slight risk for severe weather..

 NWS Taunton Hazardous Weather Outlook: